Do you recognize Cognitive and Behavioral Therapy (CBT)? Maybe you are familiar with it. So, what does it do to help you with your mental health?

 1) Social Skill And Anger Coping Skill Training

 This technique is a form of a series of approaches from CBT.
 This technique focuses on how behavioral problems are ongoing or often occur, due to incorrect understanding of events in social situations.
-The program he uses is more focused on modification and also development of one’s understanding of the beliefs and desires of others.
+The program he uses is more focused on modification and also the development of one’s understanding of the beliefs and desires of others.
 This therapy is also able to improve the emotional response of the individual itself.

 2) Problem Solving Skills Training

 This CBT technique emphasizes improving one’s ability to solve problems.
 This training can help to overcome a variety of external problems that might provoke behavior to behave in an adaptive manner.
-With a series of steps which are structured and assisted by therapist, the patient is always given direction and given an understanding of the logic.
+With a series of steps that are structured and assisted by the therapist, the patient is always given direction and given an understanding of the logic.

 Focus of CBT